Podcast: Play in new window | Download (Duration: 18:41 — 16.1MB) | Embed

 Shylo Preston, Kitchen & Bath Sales Designer at The Kitchen Source

-Are you interested in sponsoring The Architecture Happy Hour podcast?
-We want to connect with companies that are a good match with the interests of our listeners.
-Please contact us here to receive a media kit and learn more about sponsorship opportunities.
+We want to connect with companies that are a good match with the interest of our listeners.